Stellasaurus: Classification

 Stellasaurus is placed within the Ceratopsidae in the Centrosaurinae.
 The descriptors view the species as an intermediate between Styracosaurus albertensis and Einiosaurus, and not closely related to Rubeosaurus ovatus (which the describers consider to be a species of Styracosaurus).
 The authors dismiss an interpretation of the evolution of ceratopsids in these formations as a succession of divisions.
 They see this as a violation of the requirement of parsimony.
 After all, every split presupposes the existence of a last common ancestor, a splitting mechanism, a second branch that has left no fossils and the extinction of that branch.
 In comparison, a model of direct ancestry would be much simpler.
 It is usually objected to this line of reasoning that given the existence of a second branch, the ancestor and the extinction are already implicit and thus do not make it more unlikely.
 In addition, there is an infinity of possible splits.
 Indeed, the no-split model is more likely than any of the split models, but that's not to say it's more likely than the total of those models.
 That would depend on the a priori probability of a split, something about which little data is available.

 The cladogram below shows the phylogenetic position of Stellasaurus in a cladogram from Wilson, Ryan & Evans (2020).

+Paleoecology

+Dinosaurs that lived alongside Stellasaurus include the basal ornithopod Orodromeus, hadrosaurids (such as Hypacrosaurus, Maiasaura, and Prosaurolophus), the centrosaurines Brachyceratops and Einiosaurus, the leptoceratopsid Cerasinops, the ankylosaurs Edmontonia and Euoplocephalus, the tyrannosaurid Daspletosaurus (which appears to have been a specialist of preying on ceratopsians), as well as the smaller theropods Bambiraptor, Chirostenotes, Troodon, and Avisaurus.